ankaAR/bestiario5e/_creatures/bard.md

 armor_class: "15 (chain shirt)"
 ---

-***Spellcasting.*** The bard is a 4th-level spellcaster.
+***Lanzamiento de conjuros.*** The bard is a 4th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 12, +4 to hit with spell attacks).
 It has the following bard spells prepared:

 Cantrips (at will): friends, mage hand, vicious mockery